Look after your loved ones by making sure that your wealth passes to the people you want it to reach rather than being lost to inheritance tax.

 The levels and bases of taxation and reliefs from taxation can change at any time.
 The value of any tax relief depends on individual circumstances.

-*Where will writing services are required, we’ll refer you to a service that is separate and distinct to those offered by St. James’s Place.
+*Where legal and will writing services are required, we’ll refer you to a service that is separate and distinct to those offered by St. James’s Place.
 Wills are not regulated by the Financial Conduct Authority.